 FABRICATION OF GLASS AND FILM PHOTOMASKS

 The fabrication of a photomask requires several steps.
-We will describe each of them in the following section.
+We will describe each one of them in the following section.

 The pattern information is created by the researcher in a drawing package, often in AutoCAD or other suitable software packages such as L-Edit.
 The data is sent to the manufacturer by a variety of methods, such as email or ftp.
 This data is then processed into internal CAD format (Gerber) and transferred to a lithography tool which then exposes the design onto the photomask substrate.
 We use the same equipment and exposure process for both glass & film photomasks.

 Once the manufacturing process is finished, the mask is cleaned and inspected, ready to be shipped to the laboratory for fabrication of your microfluidic mold.

 Feel free to contact us at:

 (We will answer within 24 hours)